rkernan/ubnt-unifi-controller-container/README.md

 - `unifi.https.port=8443` - Port for controller GUI/API.
 - `portal.http.port=8880` - Port for HTTP guest portal redirect.
 - `portal.https.port=8843` - Port for HTTPS guest portal redirect.
 - `unifi.db.port=27117` - Local-bound port for DB server.
-Do not need to expose.

 ## Set up SSL Certificate

 If `/usr/lib/unifi/data` is set up as a volume then the keystore will persist between docker containers.
-Simple connect to the container and import the certificate file into the keystore.
+Simply connect to the container and import the certificate file into the keystore.
 In the example below the certificate file is `data/server.crt`.

 https://help.ubnt.com/hc/en-us/articles/212500127-UniFi-SSL-certificate-error-upon-opening-controller-page